rafaelmaeuer/open-apollo/README.md

 - [X] Handle error if FileID is not found
 - [X] Confirmation popups on local storage deletion
 - [X] Update playlists with long press on playlists button
+- [X] Add Feedback view for update or deletion
+- [ ] Add playlist update for downloads in settings
 - [ ] Set audio quality in settings (320/160 kbits)
 - [ ] Add cover art in background of audio player